forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 Next, connect an org to your Code Builder environment.
 During the course of development, you'll use different types of orgs for different stages.
 For example, it's common to use a Developer sandbox or Developer Edition org during the development phase, and move to other sandbox types for integration, testing, and staging.
 Eventually, you'll deploy your changes to a production org.
 You can connect Code Builder to any of these orgs to deploy or retrieve metadata.

+**Note**: Code Builder runs in the cloud with a different IP address from your org and your computer.
+If your org has Trusted IP Ranges configured in Network Access in Setup, you can't connect to an org from Code Builder because the IP range for Code Builder can vary.
+See the [Known Gaps and Issues doc](https://github.com/forcedotcom/code-builder-feedback/wiki/Known-Gaps-and-Issues#ip-restricted-orgs) on GitHub.

 To connect to an org the first time you launch Code Builder:

 1. In your Code Builder environment, click **Connect an Org** to connect to the Salesforce org you want to work in.